-International companies with a small team based in the U.S., or U.S. companies with international teams, must consider how to offer competitive employee benefits to recruit and retain the industry’s best talent.
+International companies with a small team based in the United States, or U.S. companies with international teams, must consider how to offer competitive employee benefits to recruit and retain the industry’s best talent.

 Traditional, organization-oriented benefits such health insurance, pensions, and wellness programs, however, are often not logistically feasible or cost effective for multinational companies.